elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >
 > This command enables the service in runlevel 2, 3, 4, and 5

-So let&#8217;s see if atd is installed:
+So let's see if atd is installed:

     [root@rhel1 ~]# rpm -q at
     package at is not installed

-It looks like I don&#8217;t have it installed.
-So let&#8217;s go ahead and install it:
+It looks like I don't have it installed.
+So let's go ahead and install it:

     [root@rhel1 ~]# yum install at
     ..